 When a grant was procured from the Pennsylvania Commission on Crime and Delinquency (PCCD) in late 2006, the process of forming a Criminal Justice Advisory Board which would be comprised of key court and county officials involved in the criminal justice system began.
 This money was part of an on-going initiative by the PCCD to encourage and enable every county in Pennsylvania to establish a Board of this nature so that collaborative efforts at the county level could be enhanced and improved.

 During 2007, a Criminal Justice Advisory Board Planner/Grant Coordinator was hired to assist in the formation of this Board and to carry out its regular operations.
 The first formal meeting of the Board was October 16, 2007 during which Core Membership of the Board was discussed and drafted bylaws were submitted for review.
 The Bylaws were formally ratified at the second meeting of the CJAB in December of 2007 and thus the Lebanon County Criminal Justice Advisory Board was officially established.

-Lebanon County’s CJAB – although a new entity – has already made great strides in encouraging open communication and collaboration among the criminal justice agencies in the county.
-The on-going diligence of the Board Members and the Chairman is a testament to this effect.
+Since that time, Lebanon County’s CJAB has made great strides in encouraging open communication and collaboration among the criminal justice agencies in the county.
+The on-going diligence of the Board Members is a testament to this effect.